Oldest living person credits raw eggs, independence

 (CNN)The oldest person in the world, Emma Morano of Italy, credits her longevity to a diet of raw eggs and ending her abusive marriage long before divorce was even legal.

-Morano celebrated her 117th birthday on Tuesday and is now the only person alive to have lived through three centuries.
+Morano celebrated her 117th birthday on Tuesday and is now the only person alive known to have lived through three centuries.

 She was born November 29, 1899, in the Piedmont region of Italy, back when King Umberto I reigned.